MrAminiDev/NetOptix/README.md

 16. install ubuntu on mikrotik
 17. Adding a real-time server monitoring system
 18. Create and Delete ZRAM
+19. Adding a ClamAV antivirus
-19. Other features coming soon...
+20. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server